 Today the Muellerweiss Park is furnished with picnic tables, park benches, trash receptacles, lighting and restrooms.
 It is a welcoming spot for fisherman to cast a pole and visitors to sit and enjoy the cool breezes along the river.
 The Veterans Memorial Plaque is centered in the middle of the park.

 The annual Memorial Day Parade ends at Muellerwiess Park for a short program remembering the importance of this day.
 All veterans that have passed away within the year receive special recognition for their families.
 Events held at the Muellerweiss Park throughout the year are the Farmer's Market held on each Sunday (June to August).
 In July and August the Lawn Chair Film Festival is held for 6 weeks on Friday nights.
 Movies begin approximately at 8:45 PM.
 Visitors and residents are asked to bring a lawn chair or blanket to enjoy the featured movie for the evening.
 Free popcorn is served and pop, water and candy can be purchased for $1.00.
 This program is sponsored by area merchants and local sponsors.
-In August the Sebewaing Rotary and Lions Club sponsored softball tournament is held at the Main Park in conjunction with the Country Market & Music Fest sponsored by Sebewaing Area Chamber of Commerce on that Saturday with vendors on North Center Street from East Main Street to Sharpsteen Street.
+In August the Sebewaing Rotary and Lions Club sponsored softball tournament is held at the Main Park in conjunction with the Country Market & Music Fest.
+The event is sponsored by the Sebewaing Area Chamber of Commerce on that Saturday with vendors on North Center Street from East Main Street to Sharpsteen Street.
 Visitors and residents can enjoy music by area musicians in Muellerweiss Park.
-Something for everyone to enjoy.
-In October (first Thursday of month) the annual Moonlight Madness Event and RiverFire is held with brats to be purchased and free homemade bean soup is served at the park.
-RiverFire is held on the river right next to the park.
+There is something for everyone to enjoy.
+In October (first Thursday of month) the annual Moonlight Madness Event and RiverFire is held with brats to be purchased and free homemade bean soup served at the park.
+RiverFire takes place on the river next to the park.
 Area vendors display their goods on the sidewalks throughout the Village of Sebewaing.
-Children games are also enjoyed that evening.
+Children's games are also enjoyed that evening.
 Fun for all ages, young and old.